SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/equipment.md

       [BakingTray](https://bakingtray.mouse.vision/).
 Each microscope can accommodate up to 6 brains, which are sliced and imaged together.
 Applications include mapping electrode tracks, tracing bulk projections, and automated cell counting.
-      The systems have up to four channels and can generally handle up to four fluorophores simultaneously.
+      The systems have up to four channels and can generally handle up to three fluorophores simultaneously.

       * [Software User Guide](https://bakingtray.mouse.vision/users/user_guide){: .btn .btn--primary}
       "